WFT’s covid-19 list grows to 10 with additions of Kendall Fuller, Tim Settle

 To provide some relief for its defensive line, Washington signed end Nate Orchard off the Green Bay Packers’ practice squad and added tackle Hercules Mata’afa to its practice squad.

 But its secondary would have to get creative to adjust for Fuller’s potential absence.
 Rookie Benjamin St-Juste or veteran Torry McTyer would have been the most likely candidates to replace him, but both are on injured reserve.
-Danny Johnson recently has been Washington’s top option in the slot, and neither Roberts nor the other two backup cornerbacks on the roster, Corn Elder and Troy Apke, have played a defensive snap this season.
+Danny Johnson recently has been Washington’s top option in the slot, and neither Roberts nor the other two backup cornerbacks on the roster, Corn Elder and Troy Apke, has played a defensive snap this season.

 Jeremy Reaves, who has filled multiple positions in Washington’s secondary, has played only one defensive snap this year — at free safety.